openshift-pipelines/pipelines-as-code/docs/content/docs/flows/diagram.md

 ---
-title: Pipelines as Code Diagram
+title: Pipelines as Code Flows
+weight: 1
 ---

 ## Diagram of a Pull/Merge Request Flow